bbauska/JS-svg/README.md

 50%)"&gt;1&lt;/text&gt;
 </pre>

-What we can do is first remove the font attributes set within the loop so that the text.set() method looks like the following:
+<p>What we can do is first remove the font attributes set within the loop
+so that the text.set() method looks like the following:</p>

 <pre>
 text.set({ x: x, y: y, fill: `hsl(120 20% ${noiseValue}%)` });
 </pre>

-Then we can create a style element and within it, target all our text elements at once.
-Near the top of our sketch, after the parent SVG declaration, include the following code:
+<p>Then we can create a style element and within it, target all our text
+elements at once.
+Near the top of our sketch, after the parent SVG declaration, include the following code:</p>

 <pre>
 // <i>Set some text styling.</i>